 This is the total operating budget for the Town of Fremont.
 This article is referred to as the master budget article.
 This number is the sum total of all operating budgets, and excludes any special warrant articles.
-The full budget detail can be found on the State Form MS-7, which is available on the Town's website, or a printed copy can be obtained at the Selectmen's Office.
+The full budget detail can be found on the State Form MS-7, which is available on the Town's website, is posted, and will be printed in the Town Report.
+The operating budget was increased to \$2,546,438 at Deliberative Session.